 No prep needed, 30 prompts with answer key included – have fun!

 Know someone else who would be interested in trying this game for free?
 Share this post with them below!

 Time to play!

 Thank you for reading!
-I hope you find this tutorial helpful, and I hope your students love this game as much as mine do!
+I hope you find this tutorial helpful, I hope you enjoy the free download, and I hope your students love this game as much as mine do!
 Have fun!! 🙂

 If you decide to play with your students, feel free to share with me on social media by tagging @theengagedspanishclassroom on IG or FB, or @engagedspanish on Twitter!
 I’d love to see the competition!

 Please feel free to share this post with your world language teacher colleagues and friends!